INTERMAGNET/wg-www-gins-data-formats/ImagMQTT/README.md

 - "geomagneticFieldF": Geomagnetic field strength in nT, calculated from and consistent with XYZ or HDZ field elements.
 - "geomagneticFieldS": Geomagnetic field strength in nT, measured by an independent scalar instrument.

-The arrays present in the JSON data message must correspond to the "elementsRecorded" metadata field.
+Only arrays corresponding with the "elementsRecorded" metadata field may be used.

 The optional extra metadata may be completely missing, or any part of parts may be included.
 The purpose of this metadata is to allow the data provider to supply metadata values that the Intermagnet